St Ann's, Nottingham: History

+The name St Ann's is possibly derived from an ancient well in the area, once thought to have healing properties.
+It was recorded in 1301 as The Brodewell and in other historical references it was called the O[w]swell or Robin Hood's Well.

-The Oswell was a cold water well with alleged magical powers that could cure sore eyes.
-In 1500, the name changed to honour St Ann, whose cult was ascendant at the time.
-St Ann was the patron saint of lacemakers, pregnancy and women who had difficulty in conceiving.
-Water from the well fed a beck (stream) that ran through "The Spring" to the river.
-There are several ancient names attached to area Peas Hill (1230), Hunger Hills (1304) and Clay Fields.
+In 1500, the spring was appropriated by monks who built a chapel adjacent to the well and dedicated the site to St. Ann.
+There are several ancient names attached to the area; Peas Hill (1230), Hunger Hills (1304) and Clay Fields.

-In the 1750s Charles Morley started manufacturing brown earthenware, specialising in beer mugs.
+The development of the St Ann's perhaps began as early as 1750 when Charles Morley, Sheriff in 1737-8, manufactured brown earthenware very prosperously in a small factory in Beck Street, his speciality being his brown beer jugs.

+In the 1830s, Clay Fields was divided into plots.
+Until the passing of the Nottingham Inclosure Act 1845, the area was largely uninhabited and formed part of the Clay Fields area.
+After that date, the council was able to develop the land, and the area became known as St Ann's.
+An associated church, St. Ann's Church, was constructed in the 1860s to serve the community.
+The foundation stone was laid on 23 September 1863 by Sydney Pierrepont, 3rd Earl Manvers.
+The church was consecrated on 26 September 1864, and was a daughter church of St. Mary the Virgin, Nottingham.

-In the 1830s Clay fields was divided into plots.
-With The Enclosure Act of 1845 allowed the city to take 1068 acre of the Clay fields.
-It was used for housing, and by 1880 the build of 'New Town' was complete.
+The Nottingham Inclosure Act 1845 allowed the city to take 1068 acre of the Clay Fields.
+It was used for housing, and by 1880 the building of 'New Town' was complete.
 It was specifically built for the working poor.
 They were very basic cottages, with a butcher, a baker, a large number of public houses, a market place and, for the first time in Britain, allotments where the poor could grow their vegetables.
 The Public Health Act 1875 enabled local authorities to make byelaws to regulate such building.
-Here all the houses were pre-Public Health Act terraced houses, on a gridiron plan arranged around courts of ten houses.
+Here, all the houses were pre-Public Health Act terraced houses, on a gridiron plan arranged around courts of ten houses.
 These were later demolished under slum clearance legislation of the 1960s.